 ONE: The system of indigent defense envisioned in 1989 should be completed.
 Presently, Public Defender Corporations are serving only 20 of 31 judicial circuits.
 The corporations are an efficient and effective means of providing representation.
 Private counsel will still be appointed to handle conflict matters and to handle, generally, child abuse and neglect proceedings.
-But Public Defender Corporations provide a platform for programs to assist clients with issues such as treatment, employment, housing and transportation that solo private counsel cannot do as they have limited or no resources.
+But Public Defender Corporations provide a platform for programs to assist clients with issues such as treatment, employment, housing and transportation that solo private counsel cannot do because they have limited or no resources.
 The corporations also provide for the wellness of attorneys through insurance benefits, retirement benefits, and collegiality.
-Finally, the experience of creating a Public Defender Corporation in Wood and Wirt counties demonstrates that cases will be resolved more efficiently and effectively than can be done with solely private counsel.
+Finally, the experience of creating a Public Defender Corporation in Wood and Wirt counties and in Monongalia County demonstrates that cases will be resolved more efficiently and effectively than can be done with solely private counsel.

-TWO: The private counsel who take court-appointments should be overseen generally as are the Public Defender Corporations.
+TWO: The private counsel who take court-appointments should be overseen by the agency as are the Public Defender Corporations.
 The agency could then regulate the appointment of counsel, impose certain levels of qualifications for appointments to various types of cases, impose uniform standards of representation, and resolve issues surrounding complaints about the representation.
 Presently, the private counsel are appointed by local courts without the agency's knowledge or input and are, after appointment, not subject to review or oversight by any entity, therefore preventing assurances that services are being provided effectively and zealously.
 Such oversight would reduce the number of habeas corpus petitions that are filed on the grounds of ineffective assistance of counsel.

 The agency's recovery coach program is now operating statewide, and its operation has resulted in national recognition.
 The agency has a pilot program involving a social worker who intervenes with female clients in the designated Public Defender Corporations to determine the needs of such clients that are not being met and that may be a cause of the intersection with the criminal justice system.
-The agency is developing a pilot project for a parental navigator who will be a person with lived experience who will help the clients of a designated Public Defender Corporation who are involved with child abuse and neglect proceedings to fulfill their obligations in such proceedings with the hope that such proceedings are resolved more quickly; more parents are reunited with children; and, if necessary, ensure the transition to adoption of the children is done with less traumatic effect.
+With demonstrated success, sustained funding for the statewide implementation of the program will be sought in future legislative sessions.
+The agency's parental mentor program is now operating statewide and is being duplicated by the courts in areas that are not served or are underserved by public defender corporations.
+Parental mentors assist the clients of a designated Public Defender Corporation who are involved with child abuse and neglect proceedings in fulfilling their obligations in such proceedings with the hope that such proceedings are resolved more quickly; more parents are reunited with children; and, if necessary, the transition to adoption of the children is done with less traumatic effect.